Continuous Positive Airway Pressure

 Reasons for the Use of CPAP TOP

-CPAP is used to keep the airway open and allows air to more easily move in and out of your lungs.
+CPAP is used to keep the airway open and allow air to more easily move in and out of your lungs.
 It is used most often to manage obstructive sleep apnea.
 Obstructive sleep apnea is a period of time during sleep when breathing is blocked.
 This can happen several times each night.
-CPAP is considered to be the most effective treatment for sleep apnea, which may help to:
+CPAP is considered to be the most effective treatment for sleep apnea.
+It may help to:

 Possible Complications TOP

-CPAP is considered very safe.
+CPAP is considered safe.
 Talk to your doctor about potential complications, such as: